About us

 HMCIP postholders

-D A Philip Barry CBE (1980 – 1986); T B Buyers OBE (1986 – 1989); Alan H Bishop CB (1989 – 1994); Colonel Clive B Fairweather CBE OBE (1994 – 2002); The Very Rev Dr Andrew R C McLellan CBE (2002 – 2009); Brigadier the Hon Hugh B H E Monro CBE (2009 – 2013); David J R Strang QPM (2013 – 2018); Wendy Sinclair-Gieben (2018 to date).
+D A Philip Barry CBE (1980 – 1986); T B Buyers OBE (1986 – 1989); Alan H Bishop CB (1989 – 1994); Colonel Clive B Fairweather CBE OBE (1994 – 2002); The Very Rev Dr Andrew R C McLellan CBE (2002 – 2009); Brigadier the Hon Hugh B H E Monro CBE (2009 – 2013); David J R Strang QPM (2013 – 2018); Wendy Sinclair-Gieben (2018 to 2024), post currently vacant and Stephen Sandham, Deputy Chief Inspector, is acting Chief Inspector until it is filled.

 The Public Services Reform (Inspection and Monitoring of Prisons) (Scotland) Order 2015 came into force on 31 August 2015 and from this date HM Chief Inspector of Prisons for Scotland assumed overall responsibility for the monitoring of prisons, which is carried out on a day to day basis by independent prison monitors.